neovim/neovim/test/README.md

 - `/test/functional` : functional tests
 - `/test/unit` : unit tests
-- `/test/config` : contains `*.in` files which are transformed into `*.lua` files using `configure_file` CMake command: this is for acessing CMake variables in lua tests.
+- `/test/config` : contains `*.in` files which are transformed into `*.lua` files using `configure_file` CMake command: this is for accessing CMake variables in lua tests.
 - `/test/includes` : include-files for use by luajit `ffi.cdef` C definitions
   parser: normally used to make macros not accessible via this mechanism